nlindner/CMS_Issued_Codes_For_SQL/INFO__CMS_MCE_Simple_ICD_Code_Edits.md

 | 18   | Wrong_Performed  |D|3|3|3|3|3|
 | 19   | Noncovered_LOS_96hr  |P|1|1|1|1|1|

-**Note <sup>1</sup>:** Starting with the FY 2019 release, section 8's contents were reorganized as subsection A and subsection B was added to identify  questionable obstetric admissions.
+**Note <sup>1</sup>:** Starting with the FY 2019 release, section 8's contents were relabeled as subsection A, and subsection B was added to identify  questionable obstetric admissions.
 Subsection B is not included here, as noted above under ["Simple" Code Edits](#simple-code-edits-what-that-means).

 #### ICD-9 CM: Summary Totals for CMS MCE Code Edits in this Repo
 | MCE Section Subsection | MCE Edit Type | ICD Code Type | 2015 | 2014 | 2013 | 2012 | 2011 | 2010 |